RogerMarsh/dptdb/README.txt

       * `SWIG`_ 2.0.8 or later
       * `MinGW Installation Manager`_

-      Download and install SWIG and the MinGW Installation Manager.
+      Download and install the MinGW Installation Manager.

-      Follow the `MinGW`_ instructions to install MSYS and at least the gcc-g++ compiler suite.
+      Follow the `MinGW`_ instructions to install MSYS and at least the MinGW base and gcc-g++ compiler suite.

+      Download and install SWIG and Python.

-      Download and install setuptools.
+      Download and install setuptools in Python if not already present.

+   Use 'regedit' to put the directories containing the MinGW runtime in the path: usually C:\MinGW\lib\gcc\mingw32 and C:\MinGW\lib\gcc\mingw32\6.3.0 where the 6.3.0 is an example of a compiler version.

    Install the package by typing

-       <path to>/python setup.py install
+       python setup.py install

    at the command prompt of an MSYS shell with setup.py in the current directory.